publicdocs/uscode/assets/md/titles/usc05A/us/usc/t5a/pl/95/521/tV/m__us_usc_t5a_pl_95_521_s505.md

     (b) Except to the extent inconsistent with the provisions of section 23(b)(2) of this reorganization plan, all functions of the office of Director of the National Science Foundation abolished by the provisions of 23 (a)(2) thereof are hereby transferred to the office of Director established by the provisions of subsection (a) of this section.

     (c) The Director, ex officio, shall be an additional member of the Board and, except in respect of compensation and tenure, shall be coordinate with other members of the Board.
 He shall be a voting member of the Board and shall be eligible for election by the Board as chairman or vice chairman of the Board. \[As amended [Pub.
-L. 88–426, title III, § 305(41)(C)][/us/pl/88/426/s305/41/C], Aug.
+L. 88–426, title III][/us/pl/88/426/tIII], § 305(41)(C), Aug.
 14, 1964, [78 Stat.
 428][/us/stat/78/428].\]

 Sec.
 23. Abolitions